xts2002/demo-ci/README.md

         run: mvn test # Executes the testing framework
 ```

-This file will activate and setup GitHub Actions to -- every time a `push` or `pull_request` event on this repository main brach -- run three jobs:
+This file will activate and set up GitHub Actions to -- every time a `push` or `pull_request` event on this repository main brach -- run three jobs:

 - checkout the source code;
 - build the sources;